forumone/gesso-wp/docs/getting-started.md

 Additional information about installing and configuring the Timber Library can be found in the [Timber Documentation](https://timber.github.io/docs/getting-started/setup)

-## Pattern Lab installation (optional)
+## Pattern Lab installation

-The included Grunt tasks look for an instance of the Drupal standard edition of Pattern Lab and [the Gesso Twig starter kit](https://github.com/forumone/starterkit-twig-drupal-gesso) in a subdirectory of the theme called 'pattern-lab'.
+The included Grunt tasks look for an instance of the Drupal standard edition of Pattern Lab and [the Gesso Twig starter kit](https://github.com/forumone/starterkit-twig-drupal-gesso) in a subdirectory of the theme called `pattern-lab`.
 The Grunt build task will skip building Pattern Lab if this directory is not found.

 To install Pattern Lab, run the following Composer command in